kadena-community/kadena.js/packages/apps/docs/src/pages/docs/marmalade/metadata/index.md

 ---
-title: Marmalade v2 Metadata Standard
+title: Metadata Standard
 description: What is the Marmalade v2 Metadata Standard
-menu: Marmalade v2 Metadata Standard
+menu: Metadata Standard
-label: Marmalade v2 Metadata Standard
+label: Metadata Standard
 order: 6
 layout: normal
 ---

-# Marmalade v2 metadata standard
+# Metadata standard

 The Marmalade v2 metadata standard, serves as a crucial component for constructing a comprehensive and comprehensible profile for each NFT.
 Now, it